MissStrong/ICS4U/Unit 1/Note 1 - Introduction to Java.md

 * The top-level class is called `Main` by default and cannot be renamed.
 (We'll get to what top-level means in later lesson.)
 * The `main()` method must be inside the `Main` class.
-* Files are not auto-filled when you first create them.
-You may have to do a lot of copy-pasting from other files when getting started.
+* Files are not auto-filled when we first create them.
+We might have to do a lot of copy-pasting from other files when getting started.
 * [Javadocs](https://www.geeksforgeeks.org/what-is-javadoc-tool-and-how-to-use-it/) are only partially supported.
 These include tags in multi-line comments that begin with `/**`.
 Typically, we can use Javadocs to auto-generate a summary of documentation for each class and method, but we cannot do that with Replit unfortunately.